Children and vulnerable people

 Cannabis medicines and children

-Specific rules apply when seeking to prescribe medicines which have not been fully assessed for quality, safety and efficacy to children.
+However, careful consideration should still be made when prescribing medicines which that have not been fully assessed for quality, safety and efficacy to children.
 This is because use of these medicines can carry significant dangers, including the risk of harmful drug-drug interactions between the cannabis medicine and concurrent standard treatments.
 Research also indicates that exposure to a cannabis medicine containing tetrahydrocannabinol (THC) carries potential risks for the developing brain.

 Cannabis medicines and vulnerable people